 How many welfare facilities does a construction site need?

 CDM 2015 does not specify exact ratios, but the HSE's welfare guidance provides practical numbers based on the maximum number of people on site at any one time.
-These are minimum requirements — the principal contractor should always provide more where the nature of the work (for example, muddy groundworks requiring showers) demands it.
+These are minimum requirements — the principal contractor should always provide more where the nature of the work demands it.

 | Number of workers on site | Minimum toilets | Minimum washbasins |